 By permit, the USEI site is required to submit an annual environmental report to the IDEQ.
 Radionuclide concentrations for airborne particulates are required to meet applicable NRC requirements in Appendix B of 10 CFR Part 20.
-Data from 2010 through 2012 annual environmental reports (US Ecology Idaho - IDD073114654 "2012 Environmental Monitoring Summary Report - Radiological," "2011 Environmental Monitoring Summary Report - Radiological," and "2010 Environmental Monitoring Summary Report - Radiological - Revised") are representative of the air quality at the site.
+Data from 2010 through 2013 annual environmental reports (US Ecology Idaho - IDD073114654 "2013 Environmental Monitoring Summary Report - Radiological," US Ecology Idaho - IDD073114654 "2012 Environmental Monitoring Summary Report - Radiological," "2011 Environmental Monitoring Summary Report - Radiological," and "2010 Environmental Monitoring Summary Report - Radiological - Revised") are representative of the air quality at the site.
 Investigative levels are set at 10% of the permit or regulatory limit.
-Historically the site has not exceeded the 10% limit and has been below regulatory limits.
+Historically, the site has not exceeded the 10% limit and has been below regulatory limits.

 Air quality at the HDP site was previously addressed in the Amendment 57 EA associated with the HDP Decommissioning Plan.
-No additional air quality impacts are expected to result from the currently proposed actions.
-Similar site operations and excavation that may affect air quality at the HDP would take place regardless of whether or not this 20.2002 authorization and exemption are granted.
+No additional air quality impacts are expected to result from the proposed action.
+Similar site operations and excavation that may affect air quality at the HDP would take place regardless of whether or not this 10 CFR 20.2002 authorization and exemption are granted.